Vyral/base-template/_posts/2018-05-21-let-us-take-care-of-selling-your-home-while-youre-overseas.md

 Our team has many homes where the seller is not local and for those, we utilize a team of people to help get all of it done.
 We are used to being able to provide those services to you.

 **How do I sign paperwork if I am in Japan or Korea?** For the men and women who are overseas, we are able to use technology to get electronic signatures on paperwork.
-We can set documents up where are sellers don’t have to physically be there for closing.
+We can set documents up where our sellers don’t have to physically be there for closing.

 **What price do you charge?** Price is negotiable.
 There are multiple ways that commission can be done.